gr2m/octokit-plugin-create-pull-request/README.md

   Add support to pass a function as file content, the function will be called with the current file content, if present.
 - **Multiple commits**
   Split up changes among multiple edits
+- **Binary files**
+  Allow to create / edit files with binary content

 ## LICENSE